Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 ## first website

-I decided to use Express in which i had almost no experience at the time, so i started watching tutorials.
+I decided to use Express in which I had almost no experience at the time, so I started watching tutorials.

 After some time I've finally made the first website.